Inspiring children to grow

 There's still the opportunity to become one of the project's main sponsors.
 If you want to talk more about this, or would like more details on the commercial reach and benefits of being involved please contact Seonaid Royall directly at email@example.com

 About the team

 I'm Seonaid - I live in Brixton and run a garden design company called Sprout Up.
 I love helping urban families, primary schools and nurseries get the most out of their outdoor spaces.
 I also run a regular gardening club for Brixton school children, so I've seen firsthand just how much they can benefit from spending more time in nature.

 I'm being supported by a growing list of community gardens, schools and local businesses.
-This is the first time an RHS show garden has been crowdfunded by both individual and corporate donations and the project's main objectives are to bring inner city children closer to nature and to demonstrate that educating them about the great outdoors is a responsibility we all share.
+The project's main objectives are to bring inner city children closer to nature and to demonstrate that educating them about the great outdoors is a responsibility we all share.

 *The 'Get out and Grow' campaign, commissioned by Sudocrem